 Now expand and right-click on the Driver which you want to update (Ex graphic driver) and select update driver.
 Or you can visit the device manufacturer’s website and get the up-to-date drivers from there.
 Check how to update/reinstall the device driver on windows 10.

 Reset Your Power Plan

-Power Options has a significant impact on your PC’s performance.
-If your computer is on Power saver, especially you have changed its’ plan settings, it will cause your CPU to become higher.
+Power Options have a significant impact on your PC’s performance.
+If your computer is on Power saver, especially if you have changed its’ plan settings, it will cause your CPU to become higher.